OCA/maintainer-tools/CONTRIBUTING.md

 A module can extend a view only one time.

 The naming rules should be followed even when a view is inherited, the module name prevents xid conflicts.
-In the case where a view inherited has a name which does not follow the guidelines set above, prefer naming the inherited view after the original over using a name which follows the guidelines.
+In the case where an inherited view has a name which does not follow the guidelines set above, prefer naming the inherited view after the original over using a name which follows the guidelines.
 This eases looking up the original view and other inheritance if they all have the same name.

 ```xml